FRINXrepo/docs-public/_posts/2017-01-03-elastic-search.md

 **Configure Logstash**

-We must now configure socket listener for Logstash by creating a file named logstash.conf in the logstash directory, which was created automatically when you started the Docker container.
+We must now configure socket listener for Logstash by creating a file named logstash.conf in /etc/logstash.
 Create the file, and enter the following into it.
 Parameters in [] are explained below:

     input {
       log4j {